tonomoshia/100-days-of-code/log.md

 ### Day 76: May 27, 2017

 **Advanced Beginner Challenge:**
-1. I did the tutorial [the suggested tutorial](http://tutorialzine.com/2015/04/first-webapp-react/) to build a Reach app  and . .  it did not work.
+1. I did [the suggested tutorial](http://tutorialzine.com/2015/04/first-webapp-react/) to build a Reach app  and . .  it did not work.
 So there's that.
 Probably a problem with npm modules that have been deprecated or are not compatible with each other.
 2. Watched [ABC Tutorial Section - Introduction](private link)
 3. Replaced tutorial in number with [Codecademy Javascript](https://www.codecademy.com/courses/learn-javascript/).

+### May 28, 2017: rest day

+### Day 77: May 29, 2017

+**Advanced Beginner Challenge:**

+I did the [suggested vue.js tutorial](https://scotch.io/tutorials/build-an-app-with-vue-js-a-lightweight-alternative-to-angularjs) which is one that he had us just read a few days ago.
+DId it all the way through which was today and yesterday's work.
+It worked but without a backend, hard to tell if it actually does what we want.
+My [repo](https://github.com/tonomoshia/events-app-in-vuejs) for today.
+Been sick since last night so this is all I did today.